The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Data

-\parait{Processing \sellers files.} For each seller identified in our \ads files, we {programmatically} obtained the \sellers file at their domain's root.
-When the \sellers file was unavailable at this path, a best-effort attempt was made to manually identify any non-standard location of this file (\eg Google used a non-standard location).
+\parait{Processing \sellers files.} For each seller identified in our \ads files, we crawled the \sellers file at the domain's root.
+When the \sellers file was unavailable at this path, a best-effort attempt was made to manually identify any non-standard location of this file.
+We manually searched for the \sellers for the top-1K ranked seller domains that were detected as {\tt INTERMEDIARY} or {\tt BOTH} and no \sellers was extracted by the crawler for that domain.
+We performed a web search using ``$<$domain$>$ -- sellers.json'' query and looked for the JSON file on the official webpage of the seller.
+Two \sellers were detected in this manner -- google.com and pubmatic.com.
 We then parsed each \sellers file to identify entities (and their domains) that were associated with \texttt{PUBLISHER}, \texttt{INTERMEDIARY}, or \texttt{BOTH} entries.
 Finally, until no new entities were discovered, we recursively fetched and parsed the \sellers file associated with the entities labeled as either {\tt INTERMEDIARY} or {\tt BOTH}.
 This recursive fetching ensures that we have complete coverage of all the supply chain entities that may sell the inventory of all publishers in our datasets.